galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >
 >
 >
-> If you press the eye icon of the *Molecular Function* you should see something like this:
+> If you press the {% icon galaxy-eye %} (eye) icon of the *Molecular Function* file you should see something like this:
 >
 > ![](../../images/goenrichment_mfTrapnell.png)
 >